rainlanguage/arb-bot/README.md

   zeroExApiKey: "123..", // required for '0x' mode
   liquidityProviders: ["sushiswapv2", "uniswapv2"],  // optional for specifying liquidity providers
-  monthlyRatelimit: false  // option for 0x mode to respect its monthly rate limit }
+  monthlyRatelimit: false  // option for 0x mode to respect its monthly rate limit
+  hideSensitiveData: true  // hides sensitive data such as wallet private key or rpc url from apearing in logs }
 const clearOptions = {
   gasCoveragePercentage: "100", // how much gas cost to cover on each transaction